1. The atmosphere is the envelope of_____________.

 Explanation: Located near the subtropical high-pressure belt.

-68. The polar jet stream is located near:
+68. The polar jet stream is located near_____________.

 A) 30° latitude